 Looking for a leading university that will enrich your life?
 Consider summer classes at Mississippi State University, where you’ll get a solid educational foundation that helps prepare you for a successful future.

-By enrolling in the 2020 edition of MSU Summer Advantage, you’ll discover more ways than ever to launch your college career.
-Our online courses emphasize the high-quality instruction, student-centered curricula, interactive learning, and collaborative study activities.
+By enrolling in the 2023 edition of MSU Summer Advantage, you’ll discover more ways than ever to launch or build upon your college career.
+Our courses emphasize high-quality instruction, student-centered curricula, interactive learning and collaborative study activities.

 And students can count on our outstanding faculty to go the extra mile to ensure they feel confident during the transition to a four-year university.

-For adult learners who have completed a technical associate degree program and are looking to advance their careers, check out our Bachelor of Applied Science degree program: https://www.msstate.edu/students/bachelor-of-applied-science.
+For adult learners who have completed a technical associate degree program and are looking to advance their careers, check out our Bachelor of Applied Science degree program.

 Frequently Asked Questions